LostSurvivorTeam/Trader/README.md

 Lost Survivor DayZ server Name, IP and Port --> Lost Survivor US Main 37.10.124.213 21000

 If you would like to support us read the Funding.yml file under the .github folder. --- Lost Survivor Head Council.

+This tool can help you edit the Trader Config file just download the file from this link --> https://drive.google.com/file/d/1iXYD0JhXfxrGvFeq5_CBS7tuoBkDwkxX/view